wurongronga/cyber_future_teller/README.md

-# cyber_future_teller
+# Iching Fortune Teller
-This is a cyber fortune-teller powered by the gpt-3.5-turbo-16k model.
+This is a iching fortune-teller powered by the gpt-3.5-turbo-16k model.
 Using the cosmic vibes of the day, it's here to unravel the mysteries of your life.
-Brace yourself for some AI-powered wisdom and a touch of digital divination!
+Brace yourself for some iching wisdom and a touch of digital divination!

 :link: https://cyberfutureteller.streamlit.app/